Bernard Goumou

 Bernard Goumou (born 8 September 1980) is a Guinean politician who served as the prime minister of Guinea, having been appointed after interim prime minister Mohamed Béavogui became "unavailable for health reasons".

 Biography

 Before entering politics, Goumou served as managing director of Lanala Assurance from 2017.

 Political career

 Goumou was appointed as the Minister of Trade, Industry and Small and Medium Enterprises in the transitionary Béavogui government on 27 October 2021.

 He was appointed to serve as interim Prime Minister of Guinea after the previous interim prime minister Mohamed Béavogui became unavailable for "health reasons".
 His appointment was announced on national television.

+The ruling junta dissolved the Béavogui/Goumou cabinet on 19 February 2024 without providing a reason for the dissolution.